-One of the popular form-building apps is SurveyMonkey used by many companies.
+One of the popular form-building apps is SurveyMonkey.
 Another platform is SurveyPlanet.
-It’s not as popular, but it sure gets the job done.
+It’s not as popular, but it gets the job done.

 Which one is for you?
 This is the SurveyPlanet vs. SurveyMonkey article to help you decide.